 Director of Business Operations

-The Director of Business Operations is the foundational glue that holds the agency together.
+A director of business operations working at a marketing agency is the foundational glue that holds everything together.
 Internal strategy, internal processes, and agency cohesiveness are the priorities of this role.
-The Director of Business Operations ensures workload distribution and appropriate staffing measures are taken to allow the agency to grow.
+The director of business operations ensures workload distribution and appropriate staffing measures are taken to allow the agency to grow.

 If the agency hits a bump, this individual jumps into action to ensure clients do not feel it.
-The Director of Business Operations also ensures that the client is being billed correctly and collection of payment is being conducted appropriately.
+The director of business operations also ensures that clients are being billed correctly and collection of payment is being conducted appropriately.

 Sales Manager

-The Sales Manager also communicates with the internal team to determine what the capacity for new work is.
-Sales Managers also draft contracts and work with the other managers and directors to determine deliverables.
-If you have Sales Managers within your organization, this role is very similar.
+The sales manager also communicates with the internal team to determine the capacity for new work, drafts contracts, and works with other managers and directors to determine deliverables.

 Sales Director

-They also work with Account Managers, Account Strategists, Project Managers, and Sales Managers to upsell accounts and promote new service offerings and products, while ensuring that the agency is not over or under-delivering on their contracted services and products.
+They also work with account managers, account strategists, project managers, and sales managers to upsell accounts and promote new service offerings and products, while ensuring the agency is not over- or under-delivering on their contracted services and products.

-If a contract needs to be reviewed and revised, the Sales Director will work to clarify the contract and provide the new terms that are needed within the sales agreement.
+If a contract needs to be reviewed and revised, the sales director will work to clarify it and provide the new terms that are needed within the agreement.

 - Website development and backend support